HadesCat/HadesCat/README.md

 now,i create a new branch called dev ot learn how to create and manage branches,and merge them.

 merge banched with no-ff not defalut mode:fast forward(ff).

+learn git stash.the command is used to protect the spot when you are working.